cs4241-21a/a2-shortstack/README.md

 - **Tech Achievement 1**:
 My page always shows the server-side data in the sign-ups list below the form.
 It was difficult for me to implement because I struggled with understanding how to receive a response from the server, and then I was struggling with having it display on my HTML page.
+## Design Achivements
+- **Design Achievement 1**:
+1. Last name: Goon
+2. User was surprised by fields showing as editable but not actually saving and that there was previous information on the server that did not initialize.
+Made off handed comment about the data table not having border.
+3. There were no surprising comments
+4. I would have it update the server on initial load and have it actually allow the user to edit and save their edits